 To deposit M-RETS Certificates in a Retirement Subaccount; they must be transferred into the Retirement Subaccount by the Account Holder or the Account Holder's Agent from that Account Holder's Active Subaccount.
-RRCs may also be deposited into the

-Retirement Subaccount by the Account Holder from the Account Holder's RRC Account.
+RRCs may also be deposited into the Retirement Subaccount by the Account Holder from the Account Holder's RRC Account.
 Account Holders will be allowed to create standing orders within their account whereby they instruct M-RETS to automatically transfer certain M-RETS Certificates or RRCs, or the contents of specific Active Subaccounts, to one of the Account Holder's Retirement Accounts, on a periodic basis (see Section 12).

-All existing RRCs with a generation vintage year prior to 2004, and that have a status of "active", will be automatically deposited into a retirement sub-account on May 1, 2012 by the M-RETS Administrator and be given a status of "retired".
+All existing RRCs with a generation vintage year prior to 2004, and that have a status of "active", will be automatically deposited into a retirement Subaccount on May 1, 2012 by the M-RETS Administrator and be given a status of "retired".
 Additionally, all RRCs with a generation vintage year of 2004 or later have a four year life for purposes of complying with the Wisconsin RPS, Wis.
 Admin.
 Code § PSC118.04(2)(g).
-Therefore, unless otherwise directed by the Wisconsin Commission or its staff, RRCs with a generation vintage year of 2004 or later, and that have a status of "active", will be transferred by the M-RETS Administrator to the Account Holder's Retirement Account on May 1 of the fifth year following the vintage year of 2010, and that has a status of "active", will be transferred by the M-RETS Administrator to the Account Holder's Retirement Account "active", will be transferred by the M-RETS Administrator to the Account Holder's Retirement Account "active", will be transferred by the M-RETS Administrator to the Account Holder's Retirement Account "active", will be transferred by the M-RETS Administrator to the Account Holder's Retirement Account "active", will be transferred by the M-RETS Administrator to the Account Holder's Retirement Account Holder's Retireme
+Therefore, unless otherwise directed by the Wisconsin Commission or its staff, RRCs with a generation vintage year of 2004 or later, and that have a status of "active", will be transferred by the M-RETS Administrator to the Account Holder's Retirement Account on May 1 of the fifth year following the vintage year of 2010, and that has a status of "active", will be transferred by the M-RETS Administrator to the Account Holder's Retirement Account of "active", will be transferred by the M-RETS Administrator to the Account Holder's Retirement Account on May 1 of the fifth year following the vintage year of 2010, and that has a status of "active", will be transferred by the M-RETS Administrator to the Account Holder's Retirement Account Holder's Retireme